iworkflowio/ipubsub/docs/repo-layout.md

-# Distributed Durable Timer Service - Repository Layout Design
+# iPubSub - Repository Layout Design

 This document describes the repository structure and organization of the distributed durable timer service project.